pallets/jinja/docs/templates.rst

 see :ref:`import-visibility`.

-From Jinja 2.2 onwards you can mark an include with ``ignore missing`` in which case Jinja will ignore the statement if the template to be ignored does not exist.
+From Jinja 2.2 onwards you can mark an include with ``ignore missing`` in which case Jinja will ignore the statement if the template to be included does not exist.
 When combined with ``with`` or ``without context`` it has to be placed *before* the context visibility statement.
 Here some valid examples::